harmoniousmoss/baseelysiaauthmongo/README.md

-## Basic Elysia.js API With MongoDB Auth
+## Basic Elysia.js With MongoDB Auth
-Here is the basic Elysia.js API with MongoDB Auth.
+Here is the basic Elysia.js with MongoDB Auth.
 This is a simple API that uses MongoDB for authentication.
 This API has the following features:

 - [x] User Registration
 - [ ] User Login